 Maybe you’re lucky enough to have a dog who could care less if you plop him into, say, one of those big spider costumes?

-Most dogs are somewhere in the middle, of course, so I thought I’d share a few tips for getting your dog (or your food-motivated cat) used to his Halloween costume using treats.
+Most dogs are somewhere in the middle, of course, so I thought I’d share a few tips for how to teach your dog to wear a Halloween costume (or your food-motivated cat).
 This is assuming you are one of those people who enjoy humiliating their pets.

 My models today are Ace the rufferee and Beamer the bee.

-5 tips to get your dog used to wearing a Halloween costume
+5 tips to teach your dog to wear a Halloween costume

 Remember, dogs and cats generally feel uncomfortable wearing clothes.
 They already have fur coats and wearing something over them can make them feel vulnerable.

-1. Let the dog sniff the costume without wearing it.
+1. Let the dog sniff the Halloween costume without wearing it.

-If your dog generally freaks out over wearing a coat, sweater or costume, repeat the above step several times.
+If your dog generally freaks out over wearing a coat, sweater or costume, repeat the above step several times over several days.